Whatsapp Icon

 Dealing with cancer is as much an emotional journey as it is a physical one.
 Emotional and psychological support can be invaluable.
 Cancer support groups offer a sense of community and understanding among peers who share similar experiences.
 These groups can be found in person or online, providing flexibility to those with mobility issues or busy schedules.

-Many also find solace in counseling services.
+Many also find solace in coun services.
 Licensed therapists who specialize in oncology can offer coping strategies and emotional support tailored to the unique needs of cancer patients.
-Check with your local hospital or cancer treatment center for referrals.
+Check with your local hospital or cancer treatment centre for referrals.

 Managing Symptoms and Side Effects